ipolychr/content-mlops/docs/airflow.md

 learning (ML) workflows.
 It serves as a comprehensive platform for defining, scheduling, and executing workflows, providing a high degree of flexibility to customize and scale intricate data pipelines.
 Airflow's strengths lie in its adeptness at handling dependencies, monitoring workflow progress, and supporting dynamic scheduling.
-This versatility makes it an optimal choice for orchestrating ML pipelines, particularly in scenarios like music genre classification workflows.
+This versatility makes it an optimal choice for orchestrating ML pipelines, particularly in scenarios like Speech Emotion Recognition workflows.

 ### Why